Deep Drawing Operation in Sheet Metal

 Compressive and tensile forces are used in the deep drawing operation to convert a flat sheet metal blank into a hollow body.
 Following sheet metal forming operation can convert a sheet metal blank into a deep-drawn sheet metal part.
 After sheet metal forming, part finishing operation is done (trimming, cutting, cleaning, and a powder coating)

-In the next step, the shank holder grips the sheet metal blank in between the die and shank holder with the required pressure.
+Shank holder grips the sheet metal blank in between the die and shank holder with the required pressure.

-After gripping the sheet metal blank with the required pressure.
-Deep-Drawing punch stretches the sheet metal blank inside the die.
+Deep-drawing punch stretches the sheet metal blank inside the die.
 During this operation, reduce the shank holder pressure continuously to ensure the free movement of material.
 High shank holder pressure can cause wrinkles in sheet metal parts.
 Thinning is a common problem during stretching operations.

-After sheet metal drawing operation, remove the finished part from the die and send it for final finish operations.
+Remove the finished part from the die and send it for final finish operations.

 Sheet Metal Deep Drawing Calculations